France announces candidates for April presidential election | DW | 07.03.2022

 Incumbent President Emmanuel Macron, buoyed by recent upbeat economic numbers and widely viewed as a candidate for stability in the midst of international crisis such as the current conflict in Ukraine, is the odds-on favorite to win.

-Macron, who founded the centrist party En Marche!
-(Republic on the Move), or EM, has led the country since 2017.
-As was the case in 2017, Macron is expected to face far-right firebrand Marine Le Pen of the National Rally (RN) in a second round runoff.
+Macron, who founded the centrist party En Marche, has led the country since 2017.
+As was the case in 2017, Macron is expected to face far-right firebrand Marine Le Pen of the National Rally in a runoff.

-Other candidates vying for the right to assume the office include Valerie Pecresse, of the center-right party The Republicans (LR); Paris Mayor Anne Hidalgo, of the Socialist party; Jean-Luc Melenchon. of the far-left La France Insoumise (France Unbowed party, or FI; Fabien Roussel, of the French Communist Party (PCF); Yannick Jadot, of the left-leaning Green Party; and far-right candidate Eric Zemmour.
+Other candidates vying for the right to assume the office include Valerie Pecresse, of the center-right party The Republicans; Paris Mayor Anne Hidalgo, of the Socialist Party; Jean-Luc Melenchon. of the far-left La France Insoumise; Fabien Roussel, of the French Communist Party; Yannick Jadot, of the left-leaning Green Party; and far-right candidate Eric Zemmour.

 The election will be held on April 10.
 Should no candidate win a majority, the two who receive the most votes would face one another in a runoff on April 24.